 Most importantly, end your articles with a Call to Action (CTA).
 Homeowners likely aren’t reading your website just for the fun of it; they have a problem or are trying to make a decision.
 Your website is a sort of roadmap that guides them towards hiring you for your services.
 Make it easy for them to request information, schedule a consultation, or speak directly with someone who can help them become a customer.

 6. Be Mobile-Friendly

-7. Make it Easy for Prospects
+7. Make it Easy for People to Buy From You

 Think about how easy it is to find the cash register at a store.
 Now think about how hard some websites make it for you to buy from them.

+There are plenty of terrible HVAC business websites out there—don’t’ be one of them!
 Your website design should be clean, simple, and to the point.
 Don’t make it difficult for them to ‘buy’ your product or service.

 Keep your key information (like a book online button or phone number) in the same easy to find spot.
-An overcrowded website that performs poorly will send prospects packing.
+An overcrowded HVAC website that performs poorly will send prospects packing.

 Important: Keep your logo and brand consistent across ALL of the web, including your Google My Business and social media profiles.
 It may seem like a lot of work, but it gives prospects the feeling of a professional, well-run business.